 Sound the Alarm on Home Fire Safety

-It's difficult to imagine a house not having smoke alarms these days, but according to Good Housekeeping, there are 5 million homes in the U.S. that don't have them.
-If your home is one of those 5 million, you need to install them.
-But first you have to know what kind to install and where to install them.
+It's difficult to imagine a house not having smoke alarms these days, but according to HouseGrail.com, only 75% of U.S. homes have a working smoke alarm.
+That leaves a lot of homes unprotected.
+If your home is unprotected, you need to install a couple, know what kind to install and where to install them.

 What Kind to Install